Tiny-Small/RDDL-Code-Generator/README.md

 [![Watch the video](https://img.youtube.com/vi/WW8_69AsBcM/0.jpg)](https://youtu.be/WW8_69AsBcM)

+**Note**: In the video, I referred to pyRDDLGym as a "compiler."
+To clarify, pyRDDLGym is a simulation environment for RDDL, used in reinforcement learning applications, not a compiler.

 ## Installation
 To get started, clone the repository and install the dependencies listed in `requirements.txt`.
 This project uses Python version 3.10.6.